sensel/morph-docs/docs/morph.md

 ### Art
 ![Sensel Morph art overlay callouts](img/overlay_art_callouts.jpg)

-Use as a high-resolution drawing interface to capture the finest strokes with a variety of brushes and stylii.
+Use the Art overlay as a high-resolution drawing interface to capture the finest strokes with a variety of brushes and stylii.

 ### Innovator
 ![Sensel Morph innovator overlay callouts](img/overlay_innovator_callouts.jpg)